gotankersley/sloi/_posts/2025-01-02-composite-mtn.md

 For example, it's instructive to look at the highly composite number 60, and it's LOP coordinates:  2x30, 3x20, 4x15, 5x12, 6x10, 7x8, which are all the factors of 60.

-As another example, look at a prime Factorix, e.g. 11, and see how it's height exactly equals any of the mountain blocks, except at 1x11, and 11x1 - and thus it is prime.
+As another example, look at a prime Factorix, e.g. 11, and see how it's height doesn't exactly equal any of the mountain blocks, except at 1x11, and 11x1 - and thus it is prime.

 Conclusion:  Finding factors is equivalent to finding lattice intersections with a "Factorix sized" hyperbolic curve.